filipsedivy/cnb-api/README.md

 ## Contributing

-PHP-EET is an Open Source, community-driven project.
+This library is an Open Source, community-driven project.
 You can help develop code or create documentation.

 -----